 Sagan writes: “Velikovsky’s prognostication that the clouds of Venus were made of carbohydrates has many times been hailed as an example of a successful scientific prediction. [..]
 Moreover, the question of the composition of the Venus clouds – a major enigma for centuries – has recently been solved (Young and Young, 1973; Sill, 1972; Young, 1973; Pollack et al., 1974).
 The clouds of Venus are composed of an approximately 75 percent solution of sulfuric acid. [..]
 These observed features are inconsistent with the hypothesis of hydrocarbon or carbohydrate clouds. … In summary, Velikovsky’s idea that the clouds of Venus are composed of hydrocarbons or carbohydrates is neither original nor correct.
 The ‘crucial test’ fails.”

-- Answer: I’m still not sure that Velikovsky confuses hydrocarbons and carbohydrates, I am sure though that carbon is an element in both.
+Answer: I’m still not sure that Velikovsky confuses hydrocarbons and carbohydrates, I am sure though that carbon is an element in both.
 If rain is drinkable, it is plausible that something edible might come from above.
 Not likely, but possible.
-The new science (not so sure, by the way…) of which Sagan speaks is about Venus today, as it is, not as it was, which Velikovsky talks about.
-This type of malicious criticism is for me decidely unscientific.
+The new science (not so sure, by the way…) of which Sagan speaks is about Venus today, as it is, not as it was, and which Velikovsky talks about.
+This type of malicious criticism is for me decidedly unscientific.
 You can even insult and call names, as I see it, just include a valid point when you do so.